clover/remote-pay-cloud/README.md

 ## Examples
 ### Application
-A sale/refund UI example project that connects to a device via the Clover cloud [Clover Cloud Connector Example](https://github.com/clover/clover-cloud-connector-example) is available for download and deployment, or direct deployment to a Heroku server.
+A sale/refund UI example project that connects to a device via the Clover Cloud [Clover Cloud Connector Example](https://github.com/clover/clover-cloud-connector-example) is available for download and deployment, or direct deployment to a Heroku server.

-### Example Framework
+### Example framework
 A example project composed of small examples that connect to a device via the Clover cloud - [Clover Cloud Connector Unit Examples](https://github.com/clover/clover-cloud-connector-unit-examples) is available for download and deployment, or direct deployment to a Heroku server.

 Please report any questions/comments/concerns to us by emailing [semi-integrations@clover.com](mailto:semi-integrations@clover.com).

 ---

-# Quickstart
+# Quick start

 Clover's cloud connector API.
 Published as an NPM package.
 Intended for use in a browser environment, or in a NodeJS application.

-## Javascript
+## JavaScript
-This shows how you can make a connection using plain javascript in the browser to a Clover device using the Cloud Pay Display.
+This shows how you can make a connection to a Clover device using plain JavaScript in the browser and the Cloud Pay Display app.

-### At a Glance
+### At a glance

-#### Make a sale.
+#### Make a sale
 ```
 var $ = require('jQuery');